robotcodedev/robotcode/docs/03_reference/cli.md

 **Options:**
 - `--stdio`

    Run in `stdio` mode.
-(Equivalent to `--mode stdio`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, port, bind, socket, mode, pipe-server, tcp.  [env var: ROBOTCODE_STDIO]
+(Equivalent to `--mode stdio`) *NOTE:* This option is mutually exclusive with options: pipe-server, bind, socket, mode, tcp, port, pipe-name, pipe.  [env var: ROBOTCODE_STDIO]

 - `--tcp [<ADDRESS>:]<PORT>`

    Run in `tcp` server mode and listen at the given port.
-(Equivalent to `--mode tcp --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, port, stdio, socket, mode, pipe-server.
+(Equivalent to `--mode tcp --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe-server, socket, mode, stdio, port, pipe-name, pipe.

 - `--socket [<ADDRESS>:]<PORT>`

    Run in `socket` mode and connect to the given port.
-(Equivalent to `--mode socket --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, port, stdio, mode, pipe-server, tcp.
+(Equivalent to `--mode socket --port <port>`) *NOTE:* This option is mutually exclusive with options: pipe-server, tcp, mode, stdio, port, pipe-name, pipe.

 - `--pipe NAME`

    Run in `pipe` mode and connect to the given pipe name.
-(Equivalent to `--mode pipe --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: pipe-name, port, stdio, bind, socket, mode, pipe-server, tcp.
+(Equivalent to `--mode pipe --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: pipe-server, bind, socket, mode, tcp, stdio, port, pipe-name.

 - `--pipe-server NAME`

    Run in `pipe-server` mode and listen at the given pipe name.
-(Equivalent to `--mode pipe-server --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, port, stdio, bind, socket, mode, tcp.
+(Equivalent to `--mode pipe-server --pipe-name <name>`) *NOTE:* This option is mutually exclusive with options: bind, socket, mode, tcp, stdio, port, pipe-name, pipe.

 - `--mode [stdio|tcp|socket|pipe|pipe-server]`

-   The mode to use for the debug launch server. *NOTE:* This option is mutually exclusive with options: pipe, stdio, socket, pipe-server, tcp.  [env var: ROBOTCODE_MODE; default: stdio]
+   The mode to use for the debug launch server. *NOTE:* This option is mutually exclusive with options: pipe-server, tcp, socket, stdio, pipe.  [env var: ROBOTCODE_MODE; default: stdio]

 - `--port PORT`

    The port to listen on or connect to.
-(Only valid for `tcp` and `socket mode`) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, pipe-server.  [env var: ROBOTCODE_PORT; default: 6611; 1<=x<=65535]
+(Only valid for `tcp` and `socket mode`) *NOTE:* This option is mutually exclusive with options: pipe-server, pipe-name, pipe.  [env var: ROBOTCODE_PORT; default: 6611; 1<=x<=65535]

 - `--bind ADDRESS`

    Specify alternate bind address.
 If no address is specified `localhost` is used.
-(Only valid for tcp and socket mode) *NOTE:* This option is mutually exclusive with options: pipe, pipe-name, pipe-server.  [env var: ROBOTCODE_BIND; default: 127.0.0.1]
+(Only valid for tcp and socket mode) *NOTE:* This option is mutually exclusive with options: pipe-server, pipe-name, pipe.  [env var: ROBOTCODE_BIND; default: 127.0.0.1]

 - `--pipe-name NAME`

    The pipe to listen on or connect to.
-(Only valid in `pipe` and `pipe-server` mode) *NOTE:* This option is mutually exclusive with options: pipe, port, stdio, bind, socket, pipe-server, tcp.  [env var: ROBOTCODE_PIPE_NAME]
+(Only valid in `pipe` and `pipe-server` mode) *NOTE:* This option is mutually exclusive with options: pipe-server, bind, socket, tcp, stdio, port, pipe.  [env var: ROBOTCODE_PIPE_NAME]

 - `--version`